 In preparation for the third LIGO/Virgo GW observing run (O3), we developed a high-performance image subtraction pipeline to rapidly identify transients on DECam images.
-The National Optical Astronomy Observatory (NOAO), which allocates time on DECam, granted our team the opportunity to trigger the instrument to follow up NS mergers detected in GWs by LIGO and Virgo during the first half of O3 (NOAO Proposal ID 2019A-0205; PIs: Goldstein and Andreoni).
-We activated our first trigger on the unusual GW source S190426c Scientific (LIGO Collaboration and Virgo Collaboration 2019b), potentially the first NS-BH merger to be detected by LIGO and Virgo.
-In this Letter, we describe our follow-up observations of this event, with a focus on the software infrastructure we have developed to rapidly conduct wide-field optical follow-up observations of NS mergers using DECam.
-We describe additional Global Relay of Observatories Watching Transients Happen (GROWTH) searches for the electromagnetic counterpart to S190426c using the Zwicky Transient Facility, the GROWTH-India telescope, and an array of spectroscopic facilities in a suite of companion papers (V. B. Bhalerao et al. 2019, in preparation; M. M. K. Kasliwal et al. 2019, in preparation).
-A synopsis of the worldwide community observations reported in GCNs can be found in Hosseinzadeh et al. (2019).
+The National Optical Astronomy Observatory (NOAO), which allocates time on DECam, granted our team the opportunity to trigger the instrument to follow up neutron star mergers detected in gravitational waves by LIGO and Virgo during the first half of O3 (NOAO Proposal ID 2019A-0205; PIs Goldstein and Andreoni).
+We activated our first trigger on the unusual GW source S190426c (LIGO Scientific Collaboration and Virgo Collaboration 2019b), potentially the first neutron star-black hole (NS-BH) merger to be detected by LIGO and Virgo.
+In this Letter, we describe our follow-up observations of this event, with a focus on the software infrastructure we have developed to rapidly conduct wide-field optical follow-up observations of neutron star mergers using DECam.

-2. S190426c: A Probable NS-BH Merger
+2. S190426C: A PROBABLE NS-BH MERGER

 On 2019 April 26 at 15:21:55 UTC, the LIGO Scientific Collaboration and Virgo Collaboration (LVC) identified a compact binary merger candidate, dubbed "S190426c," during real-time processing of data from LIGO Hanford Observatory, LIGO Livingston Observatory, and Virgo Observatory.
-The candidate was detected by four separate analysis pipelines: GstLAL (Messick et al. 2017), MBTAOnline (Adams et al. 2016), PyCBC Live (Nitz et al. 2017), and SPIIR, with a falsealarm rate of 1 in 1.7 yr.
-Roughly 20 minutes after detecting the event, LVC issued a circular on the NASA Gamma-Ray Coordinates Network (GCN) reporting the discovery (LIGO Scientific Collaboration and Virgo Collaboration 2019a).
+The candidate was detected by four separate analysis pipelines: GstLAL (Messick et al. 2017), MBTAOnline (Adams et al. 2016), PyCBC Live (Nitz et al. 2017), and SPIIR, with a false alarm rate of 1 in 1.7 years.
+Roughly twenty minutes after detecting the event, LVC issued a circular on the NASA Gamma-Ray Coordinates Network (GCN)1 reporting the discovery (LIGO Scientific Collaboration and Virgo Collaboration 2019a).

-The initial GCN included a preliminary skymap giving a probabilistic localization of the event from the BAYESTAR rapid GW localization code (Singer & Price 2016; see Figure 1).
-The total area of sky covered by the 90% confidence region was 1262 deg, with an estimated luminosity distance of $375 \pm 108$ Mpc.
-As Figure 1 shows, the probability was concentrated in two distinct regions on the sky, one largely north of the celestial equator at R.A. $\approx 20^{h}5$ , and another region south of the equator roughly centered at R.A. $\approx 13^{h}5$ .
-On 2019 April 27 at 11:27:08 UTC, LVC issued a GCN containing a refined skymap from the LALInference GW localization code (Veitch et al. 2015) that localized the GW source to an area of 1131 deg (90% confidence), eliminating most of the probability in the southern hemisphere (LIGO Scientific Collaboration and Virgo Collaboration 2019d).
+The initial GCN included a preliminary skymap giving a probabilistic localization of the event from the BAYESTAR rapid GW localization code (Singer & Price 2016, see Figure 1).
+The total area of sky covered by the 90% confidence region was 1262 deg2, with an estimated luminosity distance of 375 \pm 108 Mpc.
+As Figure 1 shows, the probability was concentrated in two distinct regions on the sky, one largely north of the celestial equator at RA \approx 20.5h, and another region south of the equator roughly centered at RA \approx 13.5h.

 The initial classification of the event was consistent with several possible progenitor scenarios.
-The initial GCN circular classified the event as a BNS merger with a probability of 49%, a compact binary merger with at least one object with a mass in the hypothetical "mass gap" between NSs and black holes (3-5 solar masses) with a probability of 24%, a terrestrial event (i.e., not astrophysical) with a probability of 14%, and an NS-BH merger with a probability of 13% (LIGO Scientific Collaboration and Virgo Collaboration 2019b).
+The initial GCN circular classified the event as a BNS merger with a probability of 49%, a compact binary merger with at least one object with a mass in the hypothetical mass gap between neutron stars and black holes (3-5 solar masses) with a probability of 24%, a terrestrial event (ie., not astrophysical) with a probability of 14%, and a neutron star-black hole (NS-BH) merger with a probability of 13% (LIGO Scientific Collaboration and Virgo Collaboration 2019b).
 These probabilities were later updated in favor of the NS-BH interpretation, which was assigned a revised probability of 73.1% (including the mass gap probability), with no change to the probability of being a terrestrial event (LIGO Scientific Collaboration and Virgo Collaboration 2019c).
-Given the significant probability of the event originating from an NS merger, we decided to trigger our DECam program to search for an optical counterpart.
+Given the significant probability of the event originating from a NS merger, we decided to trigger our DECam program to search for an optical counterpart.